Demonstration of an Adversarial Attack Against a Multimodal Vision Language Model for Pathology Imaging: Experiements and Results

 \subsection{Evaluation}

-In order to provide a clearer understanding of the influence of adversarial attacks on the predictions made by PLIP, we utilized heat maps as a visual tool to depict the model's label predictions both prior to and subsequent to the attacks.
-See Fig. \ref{fig:4} A continuous pattern of accurate label predictions is observed in the top heat map obtained from the original photos.
-However, the observed pattern is significantly disturbed in the associated adversarial heat maps on the botton of Fig. \ref{fig:4}.
+In order to provide a clearer understanding of the influence of adversarial attacks on the predictions made by PLIP, we utilized heat maps as a visual tool to depict the model's label predictions both prior to and subsequent to the attacks, see Fig. \ref{fig:5}.
+A continuous pattern of accurate label predictions is observed in the top heat map obtained from the original photos.
+However, the observed pattern is significantly disturbed in the associated adversarial heat maps on the botton of Fig. \ref{fig:5}.
 This investigation highlights the difficulty presented by adversarial manipulations, placing emphasis on the significance of interpretability in medical artificial intelligence (AI) models.

-To strengthen our assessment, we calculated the Structural Similarity Index (SSIM) ratings for both the unaltered and manipulated images.
-Notably, it was noted that the Structural Similarity Index (SSIM) values regularly above 90\%, suggesting a significant level of resemblance between the unaltered and modified photos.
+To strengthen our assessment, we calculated the SSIM ratings for both the unaltered and manipulated images.
+Notably, it was noted that the majority of SSIM values are above 90\%, suggesting a significant level of resemblance between the unaltered and modified photos.
 The targeted PGD attacks aimed at inducing misclassifications within PLIP's predictions for specific tissue types were remarkably successful, yielding a 100\% attack success rate.
-From Fig. \ref{fig:5}, we observe that we have reached 100\% attack sccess rate for all the tissue types after 10 steps to achieve optimal pertubation.
-This shows how vulnerable the vision language models are.
+From Fig. \ref{fig:6}, we observe that we have reached 100\% attack sccess rate for all the tissue types after 10 steps to achieve optimal pertubation, demonstrating the vulerability of the vision language model.

+Moreover, we visualized the attention patterns of the PLIP model before and after subjecting it to a PGD attack, i.e. both on the original and perturbed images.
+This examination provided valuable insights into the specific areas where the model focuses its attention and identifies regions crucial for classification \cite{aflalo2022vl}.

+Upon inspecting the tissue images labeled LYM and NORM in Fig. \ref{fig:4}, we observed distinct attention patterns.
+In the original attention distribution (left side of Fig. \ref{fig:4}), the model exhibited heightened attention (indicated by the predominance of yellow) on various cell structures.
+However, following the PGD attack, represented by the adversarial attention distribution (right side of Fig. \ref{fig:4}), we noticed a noticeable shift or reduction in attention towards these cell structures.
+In particular, the attention allocated to these structures decreased (illustrated by the prevalence of green) compared to the original attention distribution.
+Interestingly, the attention appeared to redistribute towards the surrounding areas of the cell structures.

+This analysis underscores the dynamic nature of the model's attention mechanism and highlights its susceptibility to adversarial perturbations.
+By discerning these changes in attention allocation, we gain valuable insights into the model's decision-making process and its sensitivity to external manipulations.